nashville-software-school/bangazon-corp/post-orientation-exercises/postgres/03-sequelize-models.md

 ...
 ```
-(When naming `foreignKey`s in your models, think of the 'hasMany' as sending the foreignKey, and the 'belongsTo' as recieving it.)
+(When naming `foreignKey`s in your models, think of the 'hasMany' as sending the foreignKey, and the 'belongsTo' as receiving it.)
 ( For insight into how and when `associate` gets called, look at models/index.js )

 How can this model be useful?
 We can use the Beach model to easily create and add properties to a new beach instance without writing raw sql.
 Sequelize models are build using ES6 Class syntax.
 Don't worry that you haven't written Classes before.
 A JS Class is just syntactic sugar on top of javascript objects that delegate values and behavior via the prototype chain.
 Just keep in mind that every time you save a new user, song, todo, beach, or lifeguard to a database, you are creating a new instance of a User/Song/Todo/Beach/Lifeguard model.